Join us on this technical walkthrough as we determine the practicality of the Snowflake Data Cloud and Snowpark for machine learning use-cases.

 Preparing the Data

-We will use a BBC news articles dataset found on kaggle.
-This dataset consists of 2,225 news articles in five different categories: business, entertainment, politics, sports, and technology.
-We will use several combinations of tools to create a vector which attempts to represent each article in euclidean space.
+We will use several combinations of tools to create a vector that attempts to represent each article in euclidean space.
 We will create more Snowflake tables to act as parts of a feature store, explore those features for value, and try our hand at a couple of different models to classify a hold-out set.

 The class column is either “test” or “train,” and represents to which partition the article belongs.
 The ID column is the unique ID of the article within a category, and the category column is the category to which the article belongs.
 Take note that only the category/ID combination is unique in this dataset, not the ID alone.